AlbertCarreras/supp-server/README.md

   Database.
 The following image shows the database tables and relationships.
     <img width="698" alt="screen shot 2018-09-07 at 14 22 50" src="https://user-images.githubusercontent.com/10593890/45236338-92fbe900-b2a9-11e8-87f1-dd8a155de961.png">

+### Notes on the used technologies
+As I was building the app, I made some decisions that down the project happen to become some technical debt.
+I decided to install Knock because it was a light auth package.
+I considered Devise but I found it too comprehensive for the scope of the project.

+Another decision was to use "React-actioncable-provider" to facilitate the implementation of Actioncable in the front end.

+When implementing the websockets for live active-user indicator, I found out that Actioncable uses cookies to identify the user in the server (channels folder) and does not have access to the controllers folder.
+At first, I made the front-end create a cookie container the token so it could be picked up in the server and identify the user which works in local/development.
+However, this solution does not work in production.
+I deployed front-end and backend in different domains and cookies don't work cross-domain.

+Having used Devise, I could have scoped warden (https://www.sitepoint.com/create-a-chat-app-with-rails-5-actioncable-and-devise/).

+Having not used "React-actioncable-provider", instead hard-coding all the action cable implementation, I could have passed some user information in the headers.

+The quickest -and not safe solution- was to pass the JWT token as a query parameter.

+### Notes on next steps
+- Implementing some tests (Rspec in the back end and Mocha in the front end)
+- Organizing the CSS code implementing LESS or new CSS3 functionality.
+Fixing some CSS issues.
+- Add form validations messages.
+- Improving the algorithm for returning users by proximity and interests so it works with large datasets.

 ## Authors